ibm-cloud-docs/event-notifications/en-send-push.md

 To initialize the SDK, you need credentials with IAM role of Manager.
 Create these credentials in the `Service Credentials` section of your {{site.data.keyword.en_short}} dashboard.
 You need `apikey` and `region` from you credential set.

-To initialize the SDK you also need credentials with IAM role of Device Manager.
-Create these credentials in the `Service Credentials` section of your {{site.data.keyword.en_short}} dashboard. `region` is also shown in the credential set.

 ### Configure your message
 {: #en-config-msg}